SongxiangT/Research-Summarizer-/README.md

 # Research Abstract Summarizer

-This project fetches research articles related to a specific topic from Google Scholar, analyzes their abstracts using OpenAI's GPT model, and summarizes the information in a table format in a chosen language.
+This project allows users to fetch research articles from Google Scholar, summarize their abstracts using OpenAI's GPT model, and generate tabulated summaries in a user-defined language.
+The first aim is to break down the language barriers of research papers.
+The second aim is to improve the efficiency of research.

+Authors:
+Songxiang Tang - Master of Information Systems, University of Melbourne songxiangt@student.unimelb.edu.au
+Xin Shen - Master of Information Technology, University of Melbourne xsshen2@student.unimelb.edu.au
+Chun-Hao Chen - Master of Information Systems, University of Melbourne chunhaoc1@student.unimelb.edu.au

 ## Features